The Riddle Of The Tasmanian Tiger

 Tasmania's Elusive Phantom

-The rain was coming down in a steady stream as naturalist Hans Naarding woke up in his Landcruiser.
-It was 2 am in the morning, and he was now looking out at the muddy track he had driven in on.
-The date was April 1, 1982, and Naarding, a ranger for Tasmanian Parks and Wildlife Department was out in the bush near the Arthur River in Northwest Tasmania.
-Out of habit he turned on his spotlight and swung it around the muddy road.
+The rain was coming down in a steady stream as naturalist Hans Naarding woke up in the back of his Landcruiser.
+It was 2 am in the morning, and he moved up to the front of the vehicle, and stared out at the muddy track he had driven in on.
+The date was April 1, 1982, and Naarding, a ranger for Tasmanian Parks and Wildlife Department, was out in the bush near the Arthur River in Northwest Tasmania.
+Out of habit he turned on his spotlight and swung it around in front of his vehicle.

-His spotlight hit upon something standing in the middle of the path.
+The spotlight hit upon something standing in the middle of the path.
 The animal stood still and stared into the light.
-The ranger watched it for a couple of minutes before reaching to grab his camera bag.
-The movement caused the creature to move on into the undergrowth again.
+The ranger watched it for a couple of minutes, mentally taking notes of the animal before reaching to grab his camera bag.
+The movement caused the creature to quickly move on into the undergrowth again.
 Naarding got out of the truck and tried to pick up it's trail but was unsuccessful.

 When he made it back to the station and explained his sighting, he caused quite a stir.
 Because what his light pinpointed was an impossibility, a phantom from the past.
 What ranger Naarding claims to have seen in his spotlight was a Tasmanian tiger (Thylacine) which had supposedly been extinct since the 1930s.